jaketon121/Practice/Q-其他练习以及其他/This is The Only Solution to Procrastination. Learn How to Stop Procrastinating.md

 This is The Only Solution to Procrastination.
-Learn How to Stop Procrastinating https://www.youtube.com/watch?v=44Iuns3klPs
+Learn How to Stop Procrastinating

+# you have to change his perception of the reality .

+https://www.youtube.com/watch?v=44Iuns3klPs

 - Unless you learn how to beat procrastination,you will end up just becoming another mediocre.